ztalbot2000/homebridge-cmd4/README.md

   cmd: "/homebridge/Server.sh Get Server On"

 ```
-Check that the command exists, but also that the timeout value in your config.json for that accessory is not too low.
 <br>

 #### &emsp; &emsp; &emsp; &emsp; Debug Flag
 New in Cmd4 v4.0.0 is how to enable Debug mode.
 The logs are 100% the same, except that now that Cmd4 has its own logging system ( Copied from Homebridge for compatability ); Enabling Debug logs will not enable Debug logs in other plugins. <br>
 &emsp; There are two ways to enable Cmd4 Debug logs.
 Either set `"debug": true` in the [Config](#Configuration) or add `DEBUG` environmntal variable
 > [!NOTE]
-> Homebridge ui you only need to write Cmd4 in the Environmental variable section
+> with Homebridge ui you only need to write Cmd4 in the Environmental variable section
 <br>

 #### &emsp; &emsp; &emsp; &emsp; Statecmd Formatting